keboola/connection-docs/components/use-cases/ecommerce/ecommerce.md

 If you do not have your own data warehouse, follow the instructions and we will create a database for you:

-{: .image-popup}
 ![DWH Provided by Keboola](/components/use-cases/ecommerce/----------------------------.png)

 After clicking **Save**, the template will be used in your project.
-You’ll see a flow.
+You will see a flow.
 Go there and click on **Snowflake Data Destination**.
-You’ll be redirected to the data destination configuration and asked to set up the database.
+You will be redirected to the data destination configuration and asked to set up the database.

-{: .image-popup}
 ![Connect Database](/components/use-cases/ecommerce/---------------------.png)

 Select **Keboola Snowflake database**.

-{: .image-popup}
 ![Choose Which Database to Use](/components/use-cases/ecommerce/-------------------.png)

 Then go back to the flow and click **Run**.